dapr/docs/daprdocs/content/en/developing-applications/local-development/multi-app-dapr-run/multi-app-template.md

 - Use the multi-app template
 - View started applications
 - Stop the multi-app template
-- Stucture the multi-app template file
+- Structure the multi-app template file

 ## Use the multi-app template